Learn a little bit more about me

 Personal growth really is huge to me.
 I've found that I've become a lot more open-minded, self-aware, and empathetic over the years, as well as developed a really strong moral compass.
 Authenticity is extremely important to me - being able to feel comfortable and confident enough to be your genuine self is something really powerful, and I value that in myself.
 I love meeting new people, learning about new cultures, and diving into deep, philosophical conversations or chatting about human psychology (I'm extremely driven by people in perhaps all aspects of my life).

-Growing up in South Africa has shaped who I am today, and I'm proud of that heritage.
-The country has a vibrant culture and rich history, filled with traditions and languages, and today, has a strong regard for democracy and equality.
-It's also host to incredible biodiversity, and some great cuisine.
-I'm really grateful for having been born in beautiful Cape Town, and being able to enjoy all these things over my decades of living there.
+Growing up in South Africa has shaped who I am today, and I'm proud of that heritage and the fact that I live in such an incredible country.
+SA has a vibrant culture and rich history, filled with traditions and languages, and today, has a strong regard for democracy and equality.
+It's also host to amazing biodiversity, and some great cuisine.
+I'm really grateful for having been born in beautiful Cape Town, and being able to enjoy all these things during the time I've lived here.

 My family and small group of close friends form the focus of my non-work time.
 I believe growth continues throughout life, and since I have a love for learning, I spend some of my free time either reading up about developments in spheres that interest me, or teaching myself new skills.
 My interests include technology and politics.

-I also enjoy spending time in nature - whether that's gardening, or being at the beach, in a forest, on a waterfall hike, walking around a wine farm or farmer's market, or walking a dog on a trail - and often end up doing some amateur photography whilst I'm exploring.
+I also enjoy spending time in nature - whether that's gardening, or being at the beach, in a forest, on a waterfall hike, walking around a wine farm or farmer's market, or walking a dog on a trail.
+I've also done some amateur photography whilst I've been exploring.
 I've put some of my favorites on this website here, and will continue to add more over time.

-The causes I strongly support include LGBTQ+ rights, animal rights, environmental protection, access to good quality public education, and the upholding and strengthening of democratic institutions, free and fair elections, and freedom of the press.
+The causes I strongly support include LGBTQ+ rights, animal rights, environmental protection, access to free, good quality public education right up to and including the tertiary level, and the upholding and strengthening of worker's rights, democratic institutions, free and fair elections, and freedom of the press.
+It's our duty to contribute towards shaping the society we want to be a part of.
+Please consider an annual donation to a (registered, vetted) charity you care about, and participating in your local and national elections.
+It's by working together that we progress as a society.

 To learn a bit more about me, visit my FAQ page.